-Parallel importing is a form of international trade that is oftentimes referred to as the “gray market.”
-Because it is a gray area it needs some specific examples and explaining so that all parties are aware of its meaning and understand its lawfulness.
+Parallel importing is a form of unauthorized or unlicensed international trade that some importers partake in to capture the customer market.
+It is often referred to as the “gray market” because it needs some specific examples and explaining so that all parties are aware of its meaning and understand its lawfulness.
+The product themselves are not counterfeit, bootleg, or fake.
+However, the privilege to import those goods has not been granted by the owner of the intellectual property.

 The Basics of Parallel Importing

-Parallel importation is an unauthorized import into a country of non-counterfeit goods imported without the express permission of the intellectual property owner.
+Parallel importing is an unauthorized import of non-counterfeit goods into a country.
+The goods are imported without the express permission of the intellectual property owner.
 Individuals refer to this as gray market goods, and most trades entail high-priced branded goods such as jewelry, cameras, tablets, and watches.

-The parallel part of the import involves a patented, copyrighted, or trademarked product brought into a country at a reduced price by a distributor, wholesaler, or retailer in cases where the product is already marketed.
-This provided the initial incentive for the import because the lower prices create a more competitive landscape, forcing authorized firms to provide greater customer service satisfaction.
+In the parallel part of the import, it is a distributor, wholesaler, or retailer involved in bringing a reduced price patented, copyrighted, or trademarked product into a country.
+The distributor, wholesaler, or retailer may already market the product.
+This established marketplace provides the initial incentive for the import because the lower prices create a more competitive landscape.
+Competitors are forced to provide greater customer service satisfaction or lower their price to stay competitive.

 Example of Parallel Importing

 Let's say an Entrepreneur XYZ wanted to export Nabisco’s Oreo cookies to Japan.
-Instead of reaching out directly to Nabisco to buy Oreos and exporting to Japan, they went to a major food distributor in Chicago and asked if they could buy volume quantities of Oreos each month from them for export to Japan.
+Instead of reaching out directly to Nabisco to buy Oreos and exporting to Japan, they went to a major food distributor in Chicago.
+XYZ asked the distributor if they could buy volume quantities of Oreos each month from them for export to Japan.

 The Lawfulness of Parallel Imports